naclonts/personal-site-clj/resources/public/articles/bfs-in-clojure.md

 	*Freakin' sweet!*
 ___

-I hope you've enjoyed reading this article half as much as I've enjoyed playing with these graphs!
+I hope you've enjoyed reading this article half as much as I've enjoyed playing with these graphs.

-If you find any bugs, mastermind any improvements, or want to work with me on a project, [feel free to shoot me a message](https://nathanclonts.com/#contact)!
+If you think of ways to improve this (I'm sure there are some!), or want to work with me on a project, [feel free to shoot me a message](https://nathanclonts.com/#contact)!

 Good luck, and happy hacking.